RubixML/ML/docs/embedders/t-sne.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Embedders/TSNE.php">Source</a></span>

 # t-SNE
-*T-distributed Stochastic Neighbor Embedding* is a two-stage non-linear manifold learning algorithm based on batch Gradient Descent.
-During the first stage (*early* stage) the samples are exaggerated to encourage distant clusters.
-Since the t-SNE cost function (KL Divergence) has a rough gradient, momentum is employed to help escape bad local minima.
+*T-distributed Stochastic Neighbor Embedding* is a two-stage non-linear manifold learning algorithm based on batch Gradient Descent that seeks to maintain the distances between samples in low dimensional space.
+During the first stage (*early exaggeration*) the distances are exaggerated to encourage more pronounced clusters.
+Since the t-SNE cost function (KL Divergence) has a rough gradient, additional momentum is employed to help escape bad local minima.

 **Interfaces:** [Verbose](../verbose.md)